spatialos/gdk-for-unity/docs/modules/mobile/local-deploy.md

 ## Prepare your project to connect to a local deployment

-To connect your mobile device to a local deployment, you need to configure the Runtime IP parameter:
+To connect your mobile device to a local deployment, you need to configure the Runtime IP parameter.
+This ensures that your mobile device is able to connect to local deployments running on your machine.

 1. Open your project in your Unity Editor.
 1. Select **SpatialOS** > **GDK Tools configuration** to open the configuration window.